citizenfx/fivem-docs/content/docs/client-manual/where-to-buy-rdr3.md

 ---
-title: Where to buy Red Dead Redemption 2
+title: Where to Buy Red Dead Redemption 2
 weight: 20
 ---